 Sign up and download the free sewing planner page template

-Sign to the newsletter here to access the free printable swatch library template or log into your customer account, you'll find the PDF template in the sewing resource library as a free download.
+Sign to the newsletter here to access the free printable swatch library template or log into your customer account, you'll find the PDF template in the welcome mail as a free download.